samvloeberghs/api-stub-server/README.md

 # API stub server

-This code has the purpose to run a stub server for any API.
+This code has the purpose to be an example project to setup a stub server for any API.

 ## Pre requisites